AlloyTools/org.alloytools.alloy/README.md

 Currently only the executable jar in org.alloytools.alloy.dist/target/org.alloytools.alloy.dist.jar is build.
 Next step is to use the [javapackager] to make executables for Windows, Mac, and different versions of Linux.

+## CONTRIBUTIONS

+Please read the [CONTRIBUTIONS](CONTRIBUTIONS.md) to understand how you can contribute.

 [javapackager]: https://docs.oracle.com/javase/8/docs/technotes/guides/deploy/packager.html